sslotsky/next-scripts/video-5.3/script.md

 )(Joke);
 ```

+Notice we're not using the state in this case because we don't need to because the state is just the text that we're going to replace.
+If our state variable were an object with the joke text attached to it, then we'd need to do a spread over the state object like we've seen in other videos.

 _open dataLoader.js_

-So now we need to figure out how to implement these mutations.
+Next we need to figure out how to implement these mutations.
 For starters we need to add a `mutators` argument to our `dataLoader`, which will default to an empty object.

 ```javascript
 export default function dataLoader(propName, loader, mutators = {}) {